atilm/ProjectManagement/SoftwareRequirements/tdd-todo-list.md

 [x] completed task without velocity (no estimate, no duration) at beginning, middle, end [x] first story has no velocity
 [x] plot the errors
-[ ] use velocity warnings in report generator
+[x] extract FreeRange into own module as it is used by WorkingDaysRepository and GraphData [ ] use velocity warnings in report generator
 [ ] refactor build of unique project dictionary
-[ ] extract FreeDays into own module as it is used by WorkingDaysRepository and GraphData [ ] do not generate report twice when an output file is requested
+[ ] do not generate report twice when an output file is requested